Azizollah Zarghami: Biography

-Reza Shah abdicated Zarghami lost his position.
-Later Zarghami served as the senator and governor of East Azerbaijan.
+Reza Shah abdicated Zarghami lost his position and was appointed head of the Officers' Academy.

+No other military work was assigned to him after that, until the year 1949 when he became an appointed senator in the first term of the Senate, serving for one term.

-In 1961 Zarghami and three other generals were arrested as part of the anti-corruption campaign of Prime Minister Ali Amini and were released soon.
+In 1961, Zarghami and three other generals were arrested as part of the anti-corruption campaign of Prime Minister Ali Amini and were released soon.
 Zarghami died in Tehran in 1978 and was buried in the Imamzadeh Abdollah cemetery, Tehran.
-One of his children, Ezzatollah Zarghami, was also an army officer with the rank of brigadier general.
+One of his children, Ezzatollah Zarghami, was also an army officer with the rank of General who Later served as the senator and governor of East Azerbaijan.